-Inadyn is a small and simple DDNS client used in many open source routers and gateways.
-It automates the task of keeping a DNS record up to date with a user’s dynamic IP address.
-It is the continuation of the original INADYN by Narcis Ilisei.
-The goal of this project is to entirely focus on *BSD, UN*X, and various embedded Linux platforms.
+Inadyn is a small and simple DDNS client with HTTPS support.
+It automates the task of keeping a DNS record up-to-date with a user’s dynamic IP address.

 Release Notes: This release adds support for --fake-address on new SIGUSR1 (forced update), support for SIGUSR2 (check now), new --startup-delay support for embedded systems, and many bugfixes and manpage updates.